XTLS/Xray-docs-next/docs/en/config/metrics.md

 > `tag`: string

 The outbound proxy tag corresponding to metrics.
-You can access it by setting up a dokodemo-door inbound + routing rules that point the dokodemo-door to this outbound.
+You can access it by setting up a `tunnel` inbound + routing rules that point the `tunnel` to this outbound.

 > `listen`: string